We are committed to being transparent about how we collect and use that data and to meeting our data protection obligations.

 If you would like to exercise any of these rights, or have any questions about this policy or the information we hold about you, please contact email@example.com.

-If you believe that we have not complied with your data protection rights, you can complain to the Information Commissioner’s Office.
+If you believe that we have not complied with your data protection rights, you can complain to the Information Commissioner’s Office (ICO) although the ICO recommends that steps are taken to resolve the matter with us before involving them.

 What if you do not want to provide personal data?